SDGforskning/sdg-strings/SDG07_query_action_WoS.md

               OR "green electricity" OR "green energy" OR "green power" )
         )
-      OR "biofuel$" OR "bioenergy" OR "biodiesel"
-      OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR "solar PV" OR "solar photovoltaic$" OR "solar thermal power" OR "solar thermal technolog*" OR "solar thermal collector$"
+      OR "geothermal health pump$" OR "ground source heat pump$" OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR "solar PV" OR "solar photovoltaic$" OR "solar thermal power" OR "solar thermal technolog*" OR "solar thermal collector$"